Followers

 Savage War of Peace

 The American Revolution in the Mohawk Valley involved years of internecine conflict and small-scale combat that often reached a fever pitch.
-Patriot Whigs and Loyalist Tories went nose to nose in battles from a few dozen to a few hundred and rarely involved large-scale combat involving thousands.
-Throw six Iroquois tribes, Canadians, Continentals, and British regulars into the mix, and you have a bouillabaisse of conflict and turmoil.
-But unlike many other theaters of the war, the central New York region was never quiet.
-Instead, a continuous savage war of peace raged.
+Patriot Whigs and Loyalist Tories went head to head in battles ranging from a few dozen to a few hundred fighters, rarely involving large-scale clashes with thousands.
+Add six Iroquois tribes, Canadians, Continentals, and British regulars into the mix, and you get a stew of conflict and chaos.
+But unlike many other areas of the war, the central New York region was never quiet.
+Instead, a relentless savage war of peace raged on.

 The Mohawk Valley

-The role of the native tribes added objective complexity to the struggle in New York.
-The powerful Iroquois nation was mainly in the camp of the British thanks to the excellent work of the Crown's Indian Agent, Sir William Johnson, and his son.
+The role of the native tribes added an objective layer of complexity to the struggle in New York.
+The powerful Iroquois Confederacy was mostly aligned with the British, thanks to the outstanding efforts of the Crown's Indian Agent, Sir William Johnson, and his son.

 Sir William Johnson

-Of the Iroquois nations, the most powerful, warlike, and pro-British were the Mohawks, who controlled the easternmost tranche of the territory.
-Our subject is one of those Mohawks, a woman born, Konwatsi'tsiaiĆ©nni, but now known as Mary or Molly Brant, older sister to Joseph Brant, who became a Mohawk War Chief and British officer during the war for independence.
+Of the Iroquois nations, the most powerful, warlike, and pro-British were the Mohawks, who controlled the easternmost part of the territory.
+Our subject is one of those Mohawks, a woman born Konwatsi'tsiaiĆ©nni, but now known as Mary or Molly Brant, older sister to Joseph Brant, who became a Mohawk War Chief and British officer during the war for independence.

 Youth in Two Worlds